 Based on Theorem \ref{th4}, it is not difficult to obtain the following Proposition.

-\begin{prop} The categories $\mathcal{TST}$ and $\mathcal{AWG}$ are isomorphic. \end{prop} Next based on Proposition \ref{SG} and Theorem \ref{DU}, we discuss the relationship between two-sided (weak) twisted post groups and nonunital rings. \begin{prop} Let $(G,+,\rhd,\lhd,\Phi)$ be an abelian two-sided weak post group with sub-adjacent operation $\circ$.
+\begin{prop} The categories $\mathcal{TST}$ and $\mathcal{AWG}$ are isomorphic. \end{prop} Next based on Proposition \ref{SG} and Theorem \ref{DU}, we discuss the relationship between two-sided (weak) twisted post-groups and nonunital rings. \begin{prop} Let $(G,+,\rhd,\lhd,\Phi)$ be an abelian two-sided weak twisted post-group with the sub-adjacent operation $\circ$.
 Then $(G,+,\circ)$ is a nonunital ring if and only if $\Phi$ is trivial, that is, $\Phi:G\to G$ is given by $\Phi(a)=0$ for any $a\in G$.
-Furthermore, let $(G,+,\rhd,\lhd,\Phi)$ be an abelian two-sided post group with sub-adjacent operation $\circ$.
-Then its cocycle $\Phi$ is trivial if and only if $(G,+,\circ)$ is the zero ring, that is a ring consists of one element. \end{prop} \proof If $(G,+,\circ)$ be a nonunital ring, then it is easy to verify $(G,+,\rhd,\lhd,\Phi)$ is a two-sided weak twisted post group.
-Conversely, if $(G,+,\rhd,\Phi)$ is a two-sided weak post group where $\Phi$ is trivial, then we have $\circ=\rhd=\lhd$, one can readily verify that $(G,+,\circ)$ is a nonunital ring.
+Furthermore, let $(G,+,\rhd,\lhd,\Phi)$ be an abelian two-sided twisted post-group with the sub-adjacent operation $\circ$.
+Then its cocycle $\Phi$ is trivial if and only if $(G,+,\circ)$ is the zero ring, that is, a ring that consists of one element. \end{prop} \proof If $(G,+,\circ)$ is a nonunital ring, then for any $a,b,c\in G,$ we have